asmaachr/SQL-Project-1/cleaning_data.md

 What issues will you address by cleaning the data?
 # Summary
-## creating back
+## Creating back
 During this project I've done table by table. in the future I will prefer to do it by database.
-## general cleaning points
+## General cleaning points
 -change data type  ex timestamps, price in $..
 -Remove redudant colunms from one table to another -Remove empty column or with similar value for all rows -Remove duplicated data when it is obvious
 ## tables decision summary
 - Sales_by_sku to be removed from data base
 - Sales_report to be removed stocklevel, restockingleadtime Key:Productsku (foreign to products)
 - Products: to be removed sentimentscore, sentimentmagnitude Primary Key: Sku

 ```
 ALTER TABLE products ADD PRIMARY KEY (sku);

 ALTER TABLE sales_report
     ADD CONSTRAINT fk_productsku FOREIGN KEY (productsku) REFERENCES products (sku);
 ```
 -  Analytics:removed userid, Social engagement level
 I believe this table is missing a product field
 No identified primary key- should be grouped by fullvisitorid and visitid to be used for quantitave fields
 - All_sessions: removed currency,searchKeyword, itemrevenue, itemprice, productrefund amount
-    Primary key: Create Session id with status (identify visitor actions on website) or breakdown table to two transactions with revenues
-        Visitor actions in the web
+Primary key: Create Session id with status (identify visitor actions on website) or breakdown table to two a-transactions with revenues b-Visitor actions in the web
 May be remove rows with "total revenue in all_sessions" after SME inputs
 - Important points:
-    - Total revenue in all_sessions much lower total revenue in analytics
-    - Total skus in all Sessions lower by 141 by comparison with Sales_report
-    - 8 sku # in sales_by-sku but no whereelse considered discarded
+Total revenue in all_sessions much lower total revenue in analytics Total skus in all Sessions lower by 141 by comparison with Sales_report 8 sku # in sales_by-sku but no whereelse considered discarded

 # Queries:

 ##  Sales_report:

-### creating a back-up to the table sales_report
+### Creating a back-up to the table sales_report
 ```
 CREATE TABLE sales_report_copy AS
 SELECT * FROM sales_report WHERE 1=0;